-The purpose of assigning a risk frequency (FRQ) value to each risk is to quantify the probability of it occurring during a given period.
-The risk frequency combined with the risk severity will enable risk prioritization.
+A risk frequency (FRQ) value quantifies the probability of a risk occurring during a given period.
 Table 7 contains suggested definitions for a relative frequency scale from zero to five, with an analyzed period of one year.
-Typically, the assigned frequency will be based on the expert judgment of the user, however historical data should be used when available.
-Also, published reliability data from similar industries such as offshore oil and gas may be used, as appropriate [20].
+Typically, the assigned frequency is based on the expert judgment of the user in combination with historical data when available.
+Also, published reliability data from similar industries such as offshore oil and gas should be considered as appropriate [21].